Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

   })
 });
 ```
 This is a super simple test that goes to the Google Images page and searches for cat pictures, because who doesn't love a good cat picture.
 To test this, in your terminal run `npm run cypress:open` which is the command we configured earlier.
 The Cypress test runner should open and you should be able to select our new test and run it.
-It should pass.
+It _should_ pass.
+If for some reason it doesn't, go back and double check that you have added everything correctly.
+I know from personal experience that it is easy to make a small typo that throws off everything.

 ### Separate Environment Configurations
 Most established applications have at least two environments: a place to test new code (QA) and then the customer-facing application (prod).
 Some applications will have more, sometimes up to seven and it is important to be able to run your tests against all environments that you need to.